borekl/cvs-logwatcher/README.md

 Each log is configured with a hash that contains two keys `filename` and `match`.
 The `filename` should be fairly self-explanatory and defines the log to open and observe as either absolute or relative pathname.
 If it is relative, `config.logprefix` is prepended to it.
+When the logfile is rotated (ie. renamed and new logfile is created in its place), it is automatically reopened.
 The `match` key defines one or more regular expressions which the program matches against every new line received from the log.
 Each regex has its own MATCHID, which again is used to reference it later.
 The general format is as follows:

     LOGID => {
       filename => '/var/log/somefile.log',